MarcusGastaldello/FRICOSIPY/docs/parameters.md

 ## Initial Conditions

-These parameters control how the subsurface grid is initialised at the start of the simulation.
+The initial condition parameters control how the subsurface grid is initialised at the start of the simulation.

 | Parameter | Value | Units | Description |
 |:---|:---:|:---:|---|